 Papaya is a great fruit to include in your diet as well as it will benefit your skin from the inside out.
 Try my beet, banana, papaya recipe here to help you get your daily dose of vitamins and minerals from fruit and veggies.

-Coconut Oil Face Scrub
+Coconut Oil Facial Scrub

-This isn’t a mask but a bonus scrub if you’re wanting some exfoliation to slough of rough skin and reveal a fresh smooth surface.
+This isn’t a mask but a bonus coconut oil face scrub if you’re wanting some exfoliation to slough of rough skin and reveal a fresh smooth surface.
 Mix coconut oil with brown sugar and a few drops of tea tree oil.
 Gently massage this into your skin for 5 minutes before rinsing.
 Be sure to cleanse using my method below then use a moisturizer after an exfoliating session.

 How to Follow Up a Coconut Oil Face Mask to Prevent Breakout